zerostaticthemes/hugo-serif-theme/README.md

 - SCSS (Hugo Pipelines)
 - Responsive design
-- Bootstrap 4.3 grid and media queries only
+- Bootstrap 4.4 grid and media queries only
+- Uncomment `@import 'bootstrap/bootstrap';` in `style.scss` to use the entire Bootstrap framework

 ### Speed

 - 100/100 Google Lighthouse speed score
-- Under 30KB without images or 80KB with images and illustrations ⚡
+- Under 50KB without images or 80KB with images and illustrations ⚡
 - No jQuery, only a tiny bit of vanilla Javascript for the mobile menu.

 ### SEO

+- 100/100 Google Lighthouse SEO score
 - Google analytics configured in `config.toml`
 - Configure GID using env variable HUGO_GOOGLE_ANALYTICS_ID, compatible with Netlify.
 - Configure meta tags and OG meta tags for the homepage in `config.toml`
 - Override any meta tags on a per page basis
-- Semantic document structure
+- Semantic HTML document structure

+### Accessibility

+- 100/100 Google Lighthouse accessibility score
-- Accessible colors, headings and link text
+- Accessible colors, headings and link text (by design)
+- Attention has been paid to using correct contrast, font sizes etc
+- Attention has been paid to ensuring comfortable hit zones and link sizing on mobile

 ### Menu

 - Responsive menu managed in `config.toml`
+- Animated hamburger menu on mobile

 ### Content

 - Robust example content included
 - Royalty free illustrations included
-- Set `body` classes on a per template basis

 ### Templating

+- No hardcoded content in the layouts
-- Plenty of examples of using `range` and `where` to loop over various content types
+- Plenty of examples of using `range` and `where` to loop over various sections/content types
+- Examples of `range` by Param
+- Examples of using data content _(data/contact.yaml and data/features.json)_
+- Example of passing .Site . (context) and custom variables to partials - see `layouts/page/contact.html` - `{{ partial "call.html" (dict "site" .Site "context" . "show_button" "false") }}`
 - Examples of injecting javascript files on a per page basis (see services/single.html)
+- Set `body` classes from individual layouts - useful for CSS styling.
+- Example of using Hugo custom `layout` for the contact page

 # Stackbit Deploy

-This theme is is ready to import into Stackbit.
-This will deploy the site to Netlify and optionally you can select a headless CMS so you can edit the content without ever touching the code.
+Use Stackbit to deploy this theme to Netlify and connect any headless CMS _(Forestry, NetlifyCMS, Sanity, Contentful, DatoCMS)_ - Actually really amazing.

 [![Create with Stackbit](https://assets.stackbit.com/badge/create-with-stackbit.svg)](https://app.stackbit.com/create?theme=https://github.com/JugglerX/hugo-serif-theme)